Free South Dakota Arrests, Criminal Records & Probation Search

 State & FBI Background Checks

-State/FBI background checks are done for the professions listed in the table above as mentioned before.
-The procedure for completing State/FBI background checks is similar to that of state only background checks with the exception of the type of fingerprint cards used and the fees.
+State/FBI background checks are done for the professions listed in the table above, as mentioned before.
+The procedure for completing State/FBI background checks is similar to that of state-only background checks, with the exception of the type of fingerprint cards used and the fees.

 1. In addition to the state fingerprint card, a special FBI fingerprint card is used and will have a pre-printed ORI (Originating Agency Identifier) assigned to the FBI—this fingerprinting would indicate that the search for employment is pursuant to its SDCL.